Skip to contents

 Tools

-You can install the development version of ConSciR from GitHub with:
+You can install the development version of the package from GitHub using the pak package:

 install.packages("pak")